AsertCreator/wdOS/README.md

 # wdOS
 [Cosmos](https://github.com/CosmosOS/Cosmos)-based operating system for x86 PCs.
 Don't even try to ask me about name, its basically means wednesday.
 Just an idea to create an OS came at wednesday
 ### Development process
 ~Look at projects~.
-Currently im at version 0.2.4
+Currently im at version 0.3.0, where i made internal overhaul(?)
 ### Not Asked Questions
 **Q**: How?
 **A**: This OS uses [Cosmos](https://github.com/CosmosOS/Cosmos) which allows to write OSes on almost any .NET language